zboucek/flightmare/docs/source/first_steps/server_and_client.rst

-Add objects to the server
+Add Objects to the Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The client has different methods related to quadrotors and objects that allow for different functionalities.